Artist Housing Certification

 - dates and locations of group or individual exhibitions

 - jobs held in field of artistic discipline, and

 - formal training in the arts, if you have it.

 Documents, or "work samples," related to your artwork.
 This includes image files, video clips, and writing samples.
 Works must be dated or else they will not be considered.

 One reference letter of support from a peer or arts professional who knows your work.
-One letter is required.
+One short letter is required.

 An artist can receive an automatic Artist Housing Certification if they received any of the following awards in the last three years: